gemini3d/mat_gemini/Readme.md

 ## Usage

 Generally, one runs a simulation, then plots the outputs of that simulation.
-Once that works, one perhaps changes simulation parameters, perhaps by perturbing the plasma or inputs with custom funcdtions.
+Once that works, one perhaps changes simulation parameters, perhaps by perturbing the plasma or inputs with custom functions.

 ### Run Simulation